Super-brawl-team/epsilon/poincare/README.md

 ## Rules

-Keep PoincareJunior as independent as possible from the rest of Epsilon.
+Keep Poincare as independent as possible from the rest of Epsilon.

 Avoid heavy use of virtuality and v-table.

-Only edit expression and layout trees in the EditionPool.
+Only edit expression and layout trees in the TreeStack.

 Avoid calls to `child(index)` : use `nextTree()` or `NodeIterator`.